 Suppose the number of distinct angles in the equilateral pentagon is $3$.
 Denote the three distinct angles by $\alpha,\beta,\gamma$.
-By Lemma \ref{geometry1}, the pentagon has angle combination $\alpha^2\beta^2\gamma,\alpha^2\beta\gamma^2,\alpha\beta^2\gamma^2$.
+By Lemma \ref{geometry1}, the pentagon has the angle combination $\alpha^2\beta^2\gamma,\alpha^2\beta\gamma^2,\alpha\beta^2\gamma^2$.
 By Lemma \ref{hdeg}, at least two of $\alpha,\beta,\gamma$ should appear at degree $3$ vertices.
 If only two appears, then up to the symmetry of exchanging the angles, by the two angle part of Table \ref{deg3AVC}, we may assume that $\alpha\beta^2$ is the only degree $3$ vertex.
-However, by Lemmas \ref{deg3a} and \ref{deg3b}, this implies that $\alpha$ appears at least twice in the pentagon, $\beta$ appears at least three times, and therefore $\gamma$ cannot appear.
+However, by Lemmas \ref{deg3a} and \ref{deg3b}, this implies that $\alpha$ appears at least twice in the pentagon, and $\beta$ appears at least three times.
+This implies $\gamma$ cannot appear in the pentagon.
 The contradiction implies that all three angles must appear at degree $3$ vertices.
-This leads us to the three angle part of Table \ref{deg3AVC}.
+This leads to the three angle part of Table \ref{deg3AVC}.